 The next day I contacted Gerald Hemness, a local attorney I knew to have a reputation as a fighter and who had been a cop in a former life before realizing how low he'd aimed at vocations.
 Our consultation revealed my gut instinct that a Power of Attorney didn't convey the right to imprison a person was true.
 Gerald used the metaphor that while a person could be evicted from a place of business, a hospice was a different case altogether and was like an apartment complex: each room represents a different family "living" there and if the apartment complex owner doesn't like someone, they don't have the right to deny anyone entry who was behaving lawfully.
 Furthermore, a PoA similarly doesn't convey the right to deny visitation from immediate family, so on both counts I was correct.
 Attorney Hemness (who was at that point out of state and not able to make an in-person visit) called Lewis' attorney to request he stand down.
 Obviously while I am legally permitted to visit, without a lawyer physically present I risked cops unfamiliar with the law arresting me - and as we know, when a cop screws up absolutely nothing happens to them 99% of the time.

-This was my text exchange with him that afternoon:
+This was my text exchange with my brother that afternoon:

 LEWIS: You and spouse are cleared to enter while strictly observing rules Supervisor Sue has explained to you.
 The visit will be 60 minutes maximum and should occur ASAP.
 You will notify me of your ETA